opeolluwa/audify/README.md

 # audify-rs

-Convert PDF to audio files, usable in mobile, servers and desktop applications.
+Shared library and bindings for [project Echo](https://github.com/opeolluwa/echo) a cross platform application to convert PDF to audio files, usable in mobile, servers and desktop applications.

 ## Why use Rust?